-Steven H. Snyder & Associates located in Maple Grove, Minnesota, is an assisted reproductive law firm.
+Steven H. Snyder & Associates located in Maple Grove, Minnesota, is an assisted reproductive technology law firm.
 We help clients who are looking for surrogates to start or grow their families.
-We get many questions from our clients who want to know more about surrogacy, and what it means for their specific situation, and have provided some basic information below about the process and the risks associated with surrogacy.
+We get many questions from our clients who want to know more about surrogacy, and what it means for their specific situation.
+We have provided some basic information below about the process and the risks associated with surrogacy.

-If I have found a surrogate that I wish to use, can you help me make the arrangements?
+I have found a surrogate that I wish to use.
+Can you help me make the arrangements?